TheDanishDynamo/postbox/README.md

 # PostBox
 Server endpoint for capturing HTTP(S) request data for logging, forwarding and analysis.
-Similar service at https://webhook.site, we need the source for that to make our own.
+Similar service at https://webhook.site, and https://requestbin.com/ we need the source for that to make our own.

 # Requirement